HOW TO FIND CHEAP OR FREE BOATS

 1. SET THE RIGHT PRICE LIMITS

 - Look outside of certain price thresholds.
 When people are looking for boats online they usually have a certain budget in mind.
 For example, lets say I want a boat and trailer for under $10,000.
 If I search just above that threshold (say $12,000) I’m more likely to see cheap boats that other buyers won’t.
 Common thresholds include $5,000, $10,000, $15,000, $25,000, $50,000.

 - Set your max price at 30% above your budget.
 While it depends on the boat and how the owner has priced it, we’ve found that as a general rule of thumb, sellers will come down by about 30%.

 - Use variants of your search terms.
 Craigslist’s listing data is garbage in garbage out.
-So, if a seller lists their 30ft Hunter as a “FREE 30ft Sail Boat” incorrectly spelling “sailboat”, it won’t show up in a search for “FREE 30ft sailboat”.
+For example, if a seller lists their 30 ft Hunter as a “FREE 30 ft Sail Boat” incorrectly spelling “sailboat”, it won’t show up in a search for “FREE 30 ft sailboat”.

-- Set up search notifications so that you receive an email or text every time a new listing meets your parameters.
-Good deals go quickly, so be ready to drop everything and get down to the marina for an inspection.
+- You can set up search alerts on Craigslist so that you receive an email or text every time a new listing meets your criteria.

-Finding cheap boats for sale on Craigslist is a volume game more than anything (we’ve looked at hundreds of boats over the years).
+Finding cheap boats for sale on Craigslist is a volume game more than anything.
 If you’re not carefully managing your time, it’s easy to burn out.
 If you’ve ever shown up to view a boat only to realize that the photos you saw online were 10 years old, then you know what I’m talking about!
 Here are a few ways we’ve cut down on time wasting: